MappingKat/polis.js/README.md

-polis.js
+Syncing Records
 ========

-Simple Node.js HTTP listener that logs POST contents to STDOUT.
+Simple Node.js HTTP listener that syncs records from one form to another.

 Production
 ----------